Airstream: Airstream Distribution in Europe

-Airstream are distributed in the United Kingdom and Ireland by Lowdhams Airstream Direct (Lowdham Leisure World Ltd) with four models made for Europe and specifically tuned for the British market.
+Airstreams are distributed in the United Kingdom and Ireland by Lowdhams Airstream Direct (Lowdham Leisure World Ltd) with four models made for Europe and specifically tuned for the British market.
 The International "534", "604", "684" and the new "25" have been created with smaller dimensions to accommodate narrower European roads.
-The International are still entirely manufactured at the headquarters in Ohio and shipped over for final fit of market specific items.
-Airstream are also popular amongst the European market for takeaway diners and business stands.
+The International models are still entirely manufactured at the headquarters in Ohio and shipped over for final fit of market specific items.
+Airstreams are also popular amongst the European market for takeaway diners and business stands.

-Airstream Europe are distributed by Airstream Germany and Airstream Italy.
+Airstreams in Europe are distributed by Airstream Germany and Airstream Italy.